Tarawih: Background

 Tarawih is a prayer that is mentioned in Sunni traditions as Qiyam al-Layl min Ramadan ("Standing of night in Ramadan") and Qiyam al-Ramadan ("Standing of Ramadan").
 Some Sunni Muslims regard Tarawih as confirmed traditional prayers (sunnat al-mu'akkadah).
 Other Sunni Muslims believe Tarawih is an optional prayer (nafl) that may be performed at home.
 According to that tradition, Muhammad initially and briefly prayed the Tarawih in congregations during Ramadan but discontinued the practice out of concern it would be mandated (fard) though he never forbade it.
-When Umar was the caliph, he reinstated the praying of Tarawih in congregation.
+When Umar was caliph, he reinstated the praying of Tarawih in congregation.

-Shia Muslims regard congregational Tarawih as an "innovation" (bid‘ah) that was reintroduced by Umar, according to his own words, after the death of Muhammad.
+Shia Muslims regard congregational Tarawih as a bid'ah ("innovation") that was reintroduced by Umar, according to his own words, after the death of Muhammad.

-A Shia hadith, however, is claimed to have authenticated the Sunni prayer Taraweeh, but that is disputed since not all hadiths in Kitab al-Kafi are sahih (genuine):

-‘Abu ‘Abdallah (peace be upon him) has said that the Messenger of Allah (peace be upon him and his progeny) would increase his prayer during the month of Ramadan.
-After Al-‘Atmah (late evening prayer), he would perform more prayers.
-People behind would stand up [for prayer], but he would go inside and leave them.
-Then, after he came out, they would come and stand up behind him [for prayer], but he would leave them and go inside several times.
-He (the narrator) has said that the Imam then said, “You must not perform prayer after late evening prayer during the times other than the month of Ramadan.”